-Introverts are shy - While they tend to pause and take in their environment (and the people in it) before engaging, Introverts can be willing social contributors, capable of relationship-building in networking or public-facing roles.
+Introverts are shy - While they tend to pause and take in their environment (and the people in it) before engaging, Introverts can be willing social contributors, capable of relationship-building and networking in public-facing roles.
 Introverts will be the first to admit cocktail parties are not be their favorite way to spend an evening, but that does not mean they lack the ability to capitalize on informal opportunities to build connections.
-As Adam Grant, my favorite Organizational Psychologist, once brilliantly tweeted "I am not anti-people, I am pro-quiet."
+As Adam Grant (my favorite Organizational Psychologist) once brilliantly tweeted "I am not anti-people, I am pro-quiet."
 Amen, brother.

 Introverts are loners - Although happy to work independently and autonomously, Introverts are solid team players, capable of collaborating toward a common goal.
 In group settings, Introverts are often quiet and reserved participants who chose their contributions carefully.
 They do not feel it necessary to make a strong impression on the group and do not readily seek the spotlight.
 Extraverted members of the team can misinterpret introverted behaviors as a reluctance to collaborate and falsely assume Introverts do not enjoy working on teams.

 Introverts are smug - The reserved and careful approach Introverts bring to work can be falsely interpreted by more extraverted members of the team as smug, judgmental, or superior.
 Extraverts tend to mistrust those who keep their cards close to the vest and perceive a cautious approach to communicaiton and problem-solving as a potential symptom of sinister intent.
 Introverts pause to reflect before sharing their thoughts, and this preference should build trust with colleagues, not deteriorate it.